bhja/whapi-bot/README.md

     java -DWHAPI_TOKEN=XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX -jar target/whatsapp-bot-1.0.jar

-Configure the webhook in the whapi dashboard to listen to the messages.
+Configure the webhook url in the whapi dashboard to listen to the messages and start testing.